madeddie/code50/project/README.md

 * Lower Section

-Three Of A Kind	At least three dice the same	Sum of all dice	23444 scores 17 Four Of A Kind	At least four dice the same	Sum of all dice	45555 scores 24 Full House	Three of one number and two of another	25	22555 scores 25 Small Straight	Four sequential dice
+    - Three Of A Kind	At least three dice the same	Sum of all dice	23444 scores 17
+    - Four Of A Kind	At least four dice the same	Sum of all dice	45555 scores 24
+    - Full House	Three of one number and two of another	25	22555 scores 25
-(1-2-3-4, 2-3-4-5, or 3-4-5-6)	30	13456 scores 30
+    - Small Straight	Four sequential dice (1-2-3-4, 2-3-4-5, or 3-4-5-6)	30	13456 scores 30
-Large Straight	Five sequential dice
-(1-2-3-4-5 or 2-3-4-5-6)	40	12345 scores 40
+    - Large Straight	Five sequential dice (1-2-3-4-5 or 2-3-4-5-6)	40	12345 scores 40
-Yahtzee	All five dice the same	50	33333 scores 50 Chance
+    - Yahtzee	All five dice the same	50	33333 scores 50
+    - Chance Any combination	Sum of all dice

 For more information on the rules, see https://en.wikipedia.org/wiki/Yahtzee#Rules